 The celestial pole is on an orb, confirmed by the vertical plane, placing summer in Leo1, thus spring and the time-frame in Age Taurus1, as in some other Younger Dryas artworks and buildings.

 Iconographic dating in artworks is approximate.
 Cosmology and myths are aids to interpretation, but art is not astronomy, nor just illustrations of myth, or ‘culturally conditioned’ trance visions, as some rock art researchers believe.
 Art is a fully independent cultural medium.
 Visual and spatial expressions operate at several levels of scale in all cultures.
-Pillar D43 itself expresses type 4 Pisces in house D; while house D expresses one of the two type 15 Gemini houses in Gobekli village.
+Pillar D43 itself expresses type 4 King in house D; while house D expresses one of the two type 15 Maker houses in Gobekli village.
 Similar scale levels on sites in Egypt, India, Africa, Europe and Mexico have the same level of complexity, thus culture, and human behaviour, is a given quanta, independent of the level of economic and technological maturity of the society.